bradgough/karan/karan_sa.rst

 - Run the Karan installer and, when prompted, populate the fields as follows.
 - Select http or https as required
-- Set the port to 8090 (note that this must not be changed and port 8090 must be allowed through the Windows firewall on both host and client VMs)
+- Set the port to 8090 (note that this must not be changed and port 8090 must be allowed through the Windows firewall on both the host and client VMs)
 - Set the number of Karan instances (leave as 1 for demo environments)
 - Enter the hostname or IP address of the Karan instance.
 This hostname or IP address must be accessible from the Calm/Prism Central VM!
 - Set the gateway UUID to: